 Diversify.
-We look to diversify our business by seeking new areas of growth in new and existing markets around the world.
-We focus on:
+We look to diversify our business by focusing on:

-- diversifying our customer base by working with partners such as governments and digital and mobile providers; - encouraging use of our products and solutions in areas that provide new opportunities for electronic payments, such as transit and person-to-person transfers; - driving acceptance at small merchants and merchants who have not historically accepted MasterCard products; and - broadening financial inclusion for the unbanked and underbanked.
+- diversifying our customer base in new and existing markets by working with partners such as governments, merchants, large digital companies and other technology companies, mobile providers and other businesses; - encouraging use of our products and solutions in areas that provide new opportunities for electronic payments, such as transit and person-to-person transfers; - driving acceptance at small business merchants, including those who have not historically accepted electronic payments; and - broadening financial inclusion for the unbanked and underbanked.